 This list is not exhaustive.
 You are encouraged to examine the course lists of the various domains in the Environment program for other courses that might interest you.
-Courses not on the Suggested Course List may be included with the permission of the Bieler School of Environment Program Adviser.
+Courses not on the Suggested Course List may be included with the permission of the Program Adviser.

-Some courses on the Suggested Course List may be subject to other regulations (e.g., the Restricted Courses List for Faculty of Science students).
+Some courses on the Suggested Course List may be subject to other regulations (e.g., the Restricted Courses List for Faculty of Science students.
 If in doubt, ask the Program Adviser.